MCFoster007/Choose-Your-Vehicle-Game/README.md

 ## Installation

 Prior to working on project, had to install node.js and npm(node package manager).
 After the npm install, you had to do a npm start to see if the program was working.
+The challenge did provide a starter code and we had to add or delete to see what would work.
 Create a new repository on GitHub to push the info through and have it shown up there.

 ## Usage